Skip to content

 Raising Events from Entities

 Any entity in the aggregate cluster can raise events.
 But the events are collected in the aggregate alone.
-Aggregates are also responisible for consuming events and performing state changes on underlying entities, as we will see in the future.
+Aggregates are also responsible for consuming events and performing state changes on underlying entities, as we will see in the future.

 If the event is being generated by an entity, it can access the enclosing aggregate's identity with the help of _owner property: